MeesJ/roblox-scripts/ThumbnailAPI.md

 ## Thumbnail API endpoints
-In some scripts the web APIs of Roblox are used to grab the avatar thumbnail of players.
-Now, you can customize what type of thumbnail you want to use.
-These are the thumbnails you can use and how to change them to it.
-Sizes are also included, but they are not that relevant if you just change my scripts and do nothing else with them than where they were made for.
+Some scripts in /roblox-script use the Roblox web API to provide an avatar thumbnail of players.<br>
+Good news: you can customize what type of thumbnail you want to use.
+Here you can see what thumbnail API endpoints you can use.
+You can also edit the size, but I'd recommend you to leave it as it is in the original script.

 Full avatar - `https://www.roblox.com/Thumbs/Avatar.ashx?userid=USERID&width=SIZE&height=SIZE`